-The site is approximately 0.14 acres including the existing building, parking areas, and associated walkways.
+The site is approximately 15,112 square feet including the existing building, parking areas, and associated walkways.
 The site is bounded by a residence to the east, the First Parish Unitarian Church to the southeast, Commons Road to the south, Library Hill Road to the west, and Crescent Street to the north.